mf4dhil/anime-api/README.md

 | All Genre Data | http://127.0.0.1:3000/genre |
 | All Studio Data | http://127.0.0.1:3000/studio |

-post method is required to use this router😊
+post method is required to use this endpoint😊

 ## Tech